The Air Force is one of the top hiring entities in the USA, largely due to the number of jobs it creates every year.

 Average yearly income: $59,668 (Glassdoor)

-Using your diplomatic skills, you’ll educate the public while safeguarding the details of endeavors from foreign threats.
+With your diplomatic skills, you’ll educate the public while safeguarding critical details from foreign threats.

 8. Logistics Planner

 Average yearly income: $60,000

 Logistics planners are responsible for developing, evaluating, and monitoring all logistics within the Air Force.